Bone Wars: 1872–1877: Early expeditions

 Any pretense of cordiality between Cope and Marsh ended in 1872, and by spring 1873 open hostility ensued.
 At the same time, Leidy, Cope and Marsh were making great discoveries of ancient reptiles and mammals in the Western bone beds.
 The paleontologists had a habit of making hasty telegrams eastward describing their finds, only publishing fuller accounts after returning from trips.
 Among the new specimens described by the men were Uintatherium, Loxolophodon, Eobasileus, Dinoceras, and Tinoceras.
 The problem was that many of these finds were not uniquely different from each other; in fact, Cope and Marsh knew that some of the fossils they were collecting had already been found by the others.
 As it turned out, many of Marsh's names were valid, while none of Cope's were.
-Marsh also placed the new species into a new order of mammals, Cinocerea.
+Marsh also placed the new species into a new order of mammals, Dinocerata.
 Cope was humiliated and powerless to stop his rival's changes.
 Instead, he published a broad analytical study where he proposed a new plan of classification for the Eocene mammals, in which he discarded Marsh's genera in favor of his own.
 Marsh remained steadfast and continued to claim that all of Cope's names for Dinocerata were incorrect.